 It has been proved that good hand hygiene by medical staff can greatly reduce the risk of infection in hospitals.
 This is known by all medical staff.
 But sometimes fatigue or stress can lead to reduced handwashing time, thus increasing the risks of contamination.
 In order to ensure that hand hygiene is performed correctly, monitoring systems are being deployed.
 They track the use of hygiene products and water and sometimes track the id of the medical staff currently washing hands.
 Such data can serve to prove that hand hygiene was correctly carried out.
 But the veracity of that data should be guaranteed by creating digital proofs of their values.

 Lastly, noise is more and more becoming an issue which has led to regulations being put in place to attempt to reduce the exposition of people to extreme noise.
 This process relies on sensors measuring the noise levels around construction zones or industrial sites.
 Such measurements should be authenticated by the use of the anchoring mechanism provided by the SenX extension to the Warp 10 platform.

 Choosing a time series database and platform for your IoT projects should not be done solely on the visual appeal of the accompanying UIs.
 What matters most is the ability of the solution to perform, scale and provide legal protection on top of operational features.

-To date Warp 10 is the world only time series database with protection against data tampering and modification and with included support for verifiable proofs of authenticity backed by the bitcoin blockchain.
+To date, Warp 10 is the world's only time series database with protection against data tampering and modification and with included support for verifiable proofs of authenticity backed by the bitcoin blockchain.

-If you are doing business in an environment where compliance is not a nice to have but a must have or you simply want to reduce your overall risk of legal battles, Warp 10 is the solution of choice.
-For further infos please contact firstname.lastname@example.org.
+If you are doing business in an environment where compliance is not a nice to have, but a must-have, or you simply want to reduce your overall risk of legal battles, Warp 10 is the solution of choice.
+For further information, please contact firstname.lastname@example.org.